vinicius98s/wedeal/README.md

 ### Pre requisites

-You must have at least Go 1.11 installed
+You must have docker-compose installed in your machine.

 ### Installing dependencies: